Updated: Sep 14

 It is a common misconception that bespoke wedding cakes are expensive.
 Many people say 'Why is a wedding cakes so expensive?'
 "Wow, that's expensive!' and so on.
 Believe me I've heard them all!

 The truth is they are not.
-Here is where I show you why by setting out in some detail about how a wedding cake cost is calculated, including the time and effort involved in wedding cakes outside of the actual making of the cake.
-Wedding cake design is a craft that requires skill, expertise and an artistic vision.
+Here is where I show you why by setting out in some detail about how a wedding cake cost is calculated, including the time and effort involved in wedding cakes outside of the actual skills to make of the cake.
+Wedding cake design is a craft that requires expertise and an artistic vision.

 Wedding Cake Serve / Slice